Store Hours

 Protect Your Garden With Mulch

-Finish off your garden with mulch and compost.
+Finish off your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
+It may help foster stronger and larger plants that bear more flowers and fruit.
 Mulch controls weeds and keeps the soil moist.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Tucson Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Tucson Garden Center, online, or on our mobile app.
 Let's get growing together.

 3689 E Broadway Blvd